akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 Calculate
 _________

-This action allows to calculate numeric attribute values, with simple mathematical operations (addition, substraction, multiplication and division)
+This action allows calculating numeric attribute values, with simple mathematical operations (addition, subtraction, multiplication, and division)

 This action only accepts number, measurement or price collection attributes for both source and destination.

-The action is split in 3 distinct parts:
+The action is split into 3 different parts:

 **destination**: the value you want to update.
-It can be composed of :
+It is composed of:

 - field: the attribute code (required)
 - locale: locale code if the attribute is localizable (optional)